project-gemmi/gemmi/docs/hkl.rst

 Choosing these parameters is a trade-off between efficiency and accuracy.
 *B*\ :sub:`extra` is the most interesting one.
-It is discussed in the `ITfC vol B <https://it.iucr.org/Bb/contents/>`_, chapter 1.3 by G. Bricogne, section 1.3.4.4.5, and further in papers by `J. Navaza (2002) <https://doi.org/10.1107/S0108767302016318>`_ and by `P. Afonine and A. Urzhumtsev (2003) <https://doi.org/10.1107/S0108767303022062>`_, but without a formula for optimal value.
+It is discussed in the `ITfC vol B <https://it.iucr.org/Bb/contents/>`_, section 1.3.4.4.5 by G. Bricogne, and further in papers by `J. Navaza (2002) <https://doi.org/10.1107/S0108767302016318>`_ and by `P. Afonine and A. Urzhumtsev (2003) <https://doi.org/10.1107/S0108767303022062>`_, but no formula for the optimal value exists.
 The value of *B*\ :sub:`extra` that gives the most accurate results depends on the resolution, oversampling, atomic radius cut-off, and on the distribution of B-factors